mikebg95/Friendsr/README.md

 # Friendsr

-This app was made as part of the CS50 Web Track course.
+This app was made as part of the CS50 Android Track course.

 ### Content:
 App that allows you to scroll through list of friends (in this case Game of Thrones characters), each with a name and profile picture.